Last Passenger: Plot

 Klimowski attempts to uncouple the train carriages by climbing outside, but this dangerous gambit is cut short by an approaching single-track tunnel.
 Shaler saves Klimowski by pulling him back on board seconds before the train enters the tunnel.
 It transpires that the police have laid an ineffective blockade out of sandbags which only momentarily stops the train, and none of the passengers can open the doors due to the tunnel's narrow clearance.

 Suspecting that they are now close to a deadly crash at the Hastings station buffers, Shaler creates an improvised explosive using the last remaining fire extinguisher.
 The explosion destroys the floor panels, allowing the rest to access and detach the coupler, but Carmichael is killed when he accidentally falls through the gap.
 The burning carriages separate as they speed through a suburban station where police officers watch helplessly.
 Shaler is left in the front car whilst Klimowski and Barwell manage to stop their carriage with the rear handbrake.
 With the train leaking fuel and continuing to burn around him, Shaler takes a moment to compose himself, before running and leaping from the carriage just as the entire engine explodes.
-It dislodges the driver's hand from the dead man's switch (and probably killing him) which immediately engages backup brakes.
+It dislodges the driver's hand from the dead man's switch which immediately engages backup brakes.
 The remains of the train finally screech to a stop just in front of the camera and shows the headlight going off for good.

 Shaler is discovered alive and conscious by Barwell, Max and Klimowski while a helicopter circles the burning train overhead.
-The identity of the driver and his motivations for committing a murder-suicide are left unknown.
-It is also unknown whether Shaler and Barwell went off together or went their separate ways.
+The film ends with no further exposition.